samagosti7/HTML-CSS-Essentials-Project/README.md

 ##Validation Screenshots--before and after

 ##Bugs
 At the very bottom of the page, there are two small margin-like areas of green surrounding the social media footer.
 The area at the top of the footer is intentional, however the area at the bottom is not, and I consider it a bug.
 I entered 0 margin and padding for the overarching html and body elements, and inspecting the area on dev-tools yielded no hints to where it comes from.

+Mysterious small grey border around the dividing line (i.e., the styled hr) separating nav bar from hero image/header on home page.

 ##Credits
 Code on lines 160-163 and 174-183 were taken from google searches on the subject of placeholder text.
 Credit to https://stackoverflow.com/questions/47357063/vertically-align-an-input-placeholder-with-css-or-set-line-height?noredirect=1&lq=1